 Dating is straightforward.
 Bottled-in-Bond domestic bottles should have a green tax stamp over the top that lists Made and Bottled dates (until about 1982, when you can find some with non-dated Bottled-in-Bond stamps).
 On all expressions through 1972, the front label (and sometimes back) will list Barreled and Bottled years.

 Blue tax stamps designate bottles for export, they should also have dating information on them.

 Sizes available were 1/2 pint, pint, 4/5 quart (a "fifth gallon" or just a "fifth"), and gallon.
-It's our feeling that the smaller bottles sometimes did not preserve flavor as well as the larger.
+Gallons came with wood and metal rocker cradles to display the bottle and assist in pouring.
+It's our feeling that the half-pints sometimes did not preserve flavor as well as the larger versions.
 But, we do get some disagreement about that from the whiskey community.
 And remember, palates are like fingerprints, everyone's are different.

 Valuing a very old bottle of Very Old Fitzgerald can be tricky.
 We are in the midst of a bourbon boom (2013-14), which means there are many people new to whiskey out there -- if you find the right person, there's no telling what they might pay.
 Experienced collectors are going to look for a better deal than someone who is brand-new to collecting and desperate to get some bottles onto their bar.

 Today, the premiere public venue for selling collectible whiskey in the US is Bonhams NY Whisky Auction.
 Keep in mind that the house takes a large percentage of the final price, and that auctions are contests to see which person will pay the very most for something.
 In other words, auction pricing is different from what experienced collectors will look to pay.